dxos/dxos/docs/content/composer/README.md

 # About Composer

-*Composer is built on the DXOS framework.
-If you want to know more about the framework, check out the [SDK docs](../guide).*

-Composer is a team notetaking, whiteboarding, and knowledge management program.

-It has three key features:
+Composer is a collaborative productivity app where developers can build and organize knowledge, extend with custom data and UI, and run private AI against their knowledge locally.

+Key features:

 * **Extensibility**: If your team is operating in a challenging problem domain you need knowledge tools specific to your work.
 Composer is built for customization from the ground up.
 * **Collaboration**: Composer has real-time multiplayer implemented through a local-first model.
 This makes a lot of things better: from meeting notes to working on airplanes.
-* **Openness**: Not only are Composer and the DXOS protocols it's built on open source, the application is cloudless as well.
+* **Openness**: Composer and the DXOS framework are open source.
 Due to the [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)-based implementation there's no need for a server other than for backup.
 DXOS provides backup services if you want them, but you can also host your own.
+* **Privacy**: Composer is built on the peer-to-peer protocols of DXOS which are designed to be private by default.
+The data is stored on your device and only shared with others you explicitly invite.

-## Peer-to-peer
+## Devices and Agents

-Composer gets its real-time collaboration and offline abilities from its peer-to-peer architecture.

 For example a running system might sync data like this: